bramus/router/README.md

 		}
 	});

-Unlike route handling functions, more than one before middleware is execute when more than one route match is found.
+Unlike route handling functions, more than one before route middleware is executed when more than one route match is found.

-### Run Callback
+### Run Callback / After Router Middleware

-Run one (1) middleware function after a route was handled.
+Run one (1) middleware function after the routing was processed.
 Just pass it along the `$router->run()` function.
+The run callback is route independent.

 	$router->run(function() { … });

-If the handling function has `exit()`ed the run callback won't be run.
+Note: If the route handling function has `exit()`ed the run callback won't be run.

 ## Integration with other libraries

-Integrate other libraries with `bramus/router` by making good use of the `use` keyword to pass dependencies into the handling function.
+Integrate other libraries with `bramus/router` by making good use of the `use` keyword to pass dependencies into the handling functions.

 	$tpl = new \Acme\Template\Template();